jamesdolezal/biscuit/README.md

 ## Cross-validation & evaluation
-Once projects have been configured, models can be trained with `train.py`.
-Experiments are divided into total dataset sizes and have an assigned label.
-For reference, the experimental labels for this project are:
+Next, models are trained with `train.py`.
+Experiments are organized by dataset size, each with a corresponding label.
+The experimental labels for this project are:

 | ID | n_slides |
 |----|----------|